 You can closely recreate Diclegis from its separate contents by taking:

 Pyridoxine: (Vitamin B6) 25mg by mouth three or four times a day – good safety profile, minimal side effects

-Unisom SleepTabs: Doxylamine Succinate* - Take on schedule shown below.
+Unisom SleepTabs: Doxylamine Succinate* 12.5 mg (1/2 a tablet) every six hours as needed.
 Should be taken on empty stomach with glass of water.
 24 studies have shown no increased risk of birth defects.
 Most common side effects: sedation, dry mouth, light headedness, constipation.

 Continue Pyridoxine and STOP Doxylamine, replace doxylamine with ONE of the following…

 Zofran: (Ondansetron) 4- 8 mg by mouth (tablet) or IV, every eight hours as needed for nausea.
 Not associated with increased risk of anomalies according to UpToDate Service review of subject literature.

 Possible transfer to high risk specialists at EVMS